Ways to improve the customer experience with SEO

 Usability refers to the quality of your website’s navigation—how intuitive and fast it is.
 Is there a logical flow from one step to the next?
 Is the information clear and guiding the user in the right direction?
 If a user makes an undesired action, does the website offer tools and instructions to help them correct it?

-So, how can SEO enhance usability?
+How can SEO enhance usability, then?

 There are many ways to practice SEO, and technical SEO is one of the key tools for improving your website’s usability by optimizing its technical elements, including: